aman-tiwari/ml-game/README.md

 Much thanks to Keijiro Takashi for his open-source [Pix2Pix implementation for Unity](https://github.com/keijiro/Pix2Pix).
 My long-term goal is to figure out a way to share
 GPU memory between Unity and Python to enable zero-copy usage of machine learning algorithims without having to implement them using compute shaders (slower than CUDNN) or copying over CPU (needs 4 CPU<->GPU syncs).
+I have a prototype TensorRT integration in Unity: https://github.com/aman-tiwari/Unity-TensorRT.
+Hopefully once this is ready it can speed up this game.

 # Experiments so far
 * Style-transfer using ZMQ ([tweet](https://twitter.com/aman_gif/status/980956169320763392))